-E-Commerce - EDI
+E-Commerce - B2B Model

 Electronic Commerce Application ServicesThe application services layer of e-commerce will be comprised of existing and future applications built on the innate architecture.
 Three distinct classes of electronic commerce application can be distinguished: customer to business, business-to-business, and intra organization